How much of the money raised through Shepherd’s Men goes directly to benefit SHARE?

 Except for the raw costs of producing some of our fund-raising events, every dollar we raise goes directly to saving lives through SHARE Military Initiative.
 Fortunately, event costs have often been generously donated in-kind or charged at greatly reduced rates so that every dollar possible can directly benefit SHARE clients.

-Every dollar we raise goes directly to saving lives through the SHARE Military Initiative at Shepherd Center.
-We are proud of our commitment to forgo using raised funds for our personal expenses.
-This decision was made during the Shepherd’s Men inaugural run in 2014.
-We as a team forwent hotel rooms if they were not sponsored and instead, slept on the floor of fire stations, outside under the stars or in personally-funded rooms.
+We’re proud of our commitment not to use raised funds for personal expenses or salaried positions, a decision made during the Shepherd’s Men inaugural run in 2014.
+We even skipped staying in hotel rooms, if they were not donated, and often slept on the floor of fire stations, outside under the stars or in personally-funded rooms.

-You can donate by visiting our direct donation page on this website, at www.shepherdsmen.com/donate
+You can donate by visiting our direct donation page at www.shepherdsmen.com/donate